wozo/Leaflet-Maps-Marker/readme.txt

 == Upgrade Notice ==
 = v3.0 =
-new option to switch between simplified and advanced map editor and lots of usability improvements = v2.9.2 = fix for broken settings panel when certain translations were loaded = v2.9.1 =
+new option to switch between simplified and advanced map editor, Hungarian translation and lots of usability improvements = v2.9.2 = fix for broken settings panel when certain translations were loaded = v2.9.1 =